Learn how to Transform a Dated Bar Cart into this Gorgeous one of a kind Marbled Painted Resin Masterpiece.

 All of them had two common colors which was White and Gold.

-Before starting the marbling process make sure that the area you are working in is completely covered with plastic sheets because things can get real messy real quick!
+Before starting the marbling process make sure that the area you are working in is completely covered with plastic sheets because things can get messy real quick!

-I poured over the purple and pink on the top level of the Bar Cart and moved it around so that the marbling effect would take place, when that was dry I moved on to the second one.
+I poured over the purple/pink paint colors on the top level and tilted the Bar Cart around so that the marbling effect would take place

 The last one was the blue one.

 I also made a video for you guys so you can see the whole process.

 After the Marbling was complete I went in with some Gold Foil and created small flakes of it which I randomly placed all throughout the shelves.

 I used some Mod Podge to glue them down onto the my marbled shelves in a pattern which mimicked the flow of the marbled paint.